microsockss/NoMarquee/README.md

 # NoMarquee
-A simple Chrome extension that changes &lt;marquee&gt; to &lt;p&gt; elements using jQuery's replace function.
+A simple Chrome extension that changes &lt;marquee&gt; elements to &lt;p&gt; elements using jQuery's replace function.